 The professional view: Kate’s story

-As part of #GenomicsConversation week, Professor Kate Tatton-Brown shares her personal experience of the genomic testing process and how it feels for a health professional to be a patient
+As part of #GenomicsConversation week, Professor Kate Tatton-Brown shares her personal experience of genomic testing and how it feels for a healthcare professional to be a patient

 Two years ago, consultant clinical geneticist and Professor Kate Tatton-Brown discovered that she carried the familial hypercholesterolaemia (FH) gene variant.